Market Maker Calculator

 Enter valid odds to see results

-When you lay bets on a betting exchange, you're essentially acting as the bookmaker.
-Instead of backing an outcome to win, you're offering odds to other bettors and accepting their bets.
+When you lay on an exchange, you're essentially taking the other side of the market.
+Instead of backing an outcome to win, you're offering odds to other traders and accepting their positions.
 If they lose, you keep their stake.
 If they win, you pay out their winnings.

-This calculator helps you understand your liability (what you'll lose if a selection wins) and potential profit (what you'll win if all selections lose) when laying multiple bets.
+This calculator helps you understand your liability (what you'll lose if a selection wins) and potential profit (what you'll win if all selections lose) when laying multiple positions.

 Understanding Key Concepts